rajsite/awesome-webvis/README.md

 WebVIs build standalone HTML + JS + CSS webpages that can acquire data (usually from a web service), do some analysis, and present the data in scientific and engineering web controls.
 G Web Development Software allows you to use the LabVIEW graphical programming language (also known as the G programming language) to create web applications.

 <!--lint ignore double-link-->
-Find out more at [webvi.io](https://www.webvi.io), on NI's [What Is G Web Development Software?](https://www.ni.com/g-web-development-software) page, or from the video [What is G Web? 📺](https://www.youtube.com/watch?v=agqu6zV5n9s).
+Find out more at [webvi.io](https://www.webvi.io), on NI's [What Is G Web Development Software?](https://www.ni.com/g-web-development-software) page, or from the video [What is G Web?](https://www.youtube.com/watch?v=agqu6zV5n9s).

 ## Latest News